-- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the issue of the Survey Plan Approval Certificate.

-3.0 PLUMBING AND DRAINAGE WORKS
+- 2.2 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.3 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for the Survey Plan Approval Certificate. - 3.0 PLUMBING AND DRAINAGE WORKS - 3.1 The existing water meter and associated internal water pipes for the proposed Block A (as referenced on the approved plan) must be relocated within the common lot boundary it serves.

-3.1 Any alteration, disconnection or relocation of internal plumbing and sanitary drainage works associated with the existing buildings must be in accordance with regulated work under the Plumbing and Drainage Act and Council's Plumbing and Drainage Policies.
+3.2 Alteration, disconnection or relocation of internal plumbing and sanitary drainage works must be in accordance with regulated work under the Plumbing and Drainage Act 2018 and Council's Plumbing and Drainage Policies.